PortalTelemedicina/fullstack-test/README.md

 > 1. Create the following unauthenticated service endpoints
 >  * `/signin` - *POST* - receiving an user name and a password
->  * `/signup` - *POST* - receiving an user full display name, an user name, a password and an e-mail address.
+>  * `/signup` - *POST* - receiving an user full display name, an user name, a password and e-mail address.
 Upon save time, add the current date and time to the database.
 An unique id must be created and used throughout the `/order/` POST endpoint described later in this document

 > 2. Create the following authenticated service endpoints
 >  * `/products` - *POST* - insert a new product to the product table with the following fields: id, name, description, price, creation date